SFDO-Tooling/CumulusCI/docs/npsp_eda_2gp.md

----
-title: Extend NPSP and EDA with Second-Generation Packaging
+# Extend NPSP and EDA with Second-Generation Packaging
----

 Building packages that extend (depend on) NPSP and EDA using second-generation packaging involves some unique complications.
 Both